LAST7/LastBlog/source/_posts/nju-pa-c2-md.md

 ---
 title: PA W3 - C Programming Language Practice
 date: 2024-06-16 10:49:08
-categories: 技术
+categories: PA
 tags:
     - c
-    - os
 excerpt: Notes taken for class W3 of NJU PA
 ---

-> [!WARNING]
+{% notel orange fa-triangle-exclamation Warning %}
-> If someone is reading this blog, please be aware that the writer **did not** consider the experience of the other readers.
+If someone is reading this blog, please be aware that the writer **did not** consider the experience of the other readers.
-> After all, the most important part is about writing things down for better memorization.
+After all, the most important part is about writing things down for better memorization.
+{% endnotel %}

 ## Readability